YAC 3.12.0

 A distance of 0.0 results in the source field values being assigned to the single closest target point.

-• Maximum search distance (default: max_search_distance: 0.0)
+• Maximum search distance in degree (default: max_search_distance: 0.0)

 Valid range: 0.0 <= max_search_distance < 180.0